jmarca/couch_set_state/README.md

-# Couch Check State
+# Couch Set State

-This is a small package that uses superagent to access "state" stored in CouchDB.
+This is a small package that uses superagent to set  "state" stored in CouchDB.
 What I often do is to use a CouchDB database as a way to store state across machines.
 For example, I might stash that a detector is being processed, or that a detector has completed a step in its processing.

 The basic idea is that a document holds all of the information for a particular detector, but that the detector might have multiple years